cidverse/cidverse.github.io/docs/cid/usage/gitlab.md

 ## Installation

-To use `CID` with GitLab, add the following step to the beginning of each job in your pipeline:
+You can use one of the [prebuilt workflows](../../catalog/workflows) by using this snippet.
+You are able to customize the used workflow by setting the `name` in `cid-workflow: <name>`.

+TODO: provide a ci template for gitlab

 ``` yaml title=".gitlab-ci.yml"
 stages: